HighLight: Efficient and Flexible DNN Acceleration with Hierarchical Structured Sparsity: Experimental Results

 \subsubsection{Workloads}

-\nellie{There was a comment on "should we make the case earlier on that sparse matricies also have varying sparsities (is that hte case in that sparse matrix dataset)?", I did not quite understand where should we make the case} We evaluate on two classes of workloads: \textbf{(i) Synthetic matrix multiplication} with operand A and B matrices that are 1024-by-1024, a common shape in DNN workloads.
+We evaluate two classes of workloads: \textbf{(i) Synthetic matrix multiplication} with operand A and B matrices that are 1024-by-1024, a common shape in DNN workloads.
 A and B are of various sparsity degrees: three different degrees for A: 0\%, 50\%, 75\%, and four different degrees for B: 0\%, 25\%, 50\%, 75\%.
-Synthetic workloads allow us to capture the diverse sparsity characteristics in the DNN design space. \textbf{(ii) Representative DNN models} with distinct network architectures: the convolutional ResNet50~\cite{resnet} and attention-based Deit-small~\cite{deit} for image classification trained on ImageNet~\cite{imagenet} and the attention-based Transformer-Big~\cite{attention} for language translation trained on WMT16 EN-DE~\cite{wmt16}.
+Synthetic workloads allow us to capture the diverse sparsity characteristics in the DNN design space. \textbf{(ii) Representative DNN models} with distinct network architectures and target applications: the convolutional ResNet50~\cite{resnet} and attention-based Deit-small~\cite{deit} for image classification trained on ImageNet~\cite{imagenet} and the attention-based Transformer-Big~\cite{attention} for language translation trained on WMT16 EN-DE~\cite{wmt16}.
 Actual DNN models allow us to take both accuracy and hardware performance impact into the picture.